Monsieur Verdoux: Plot

-Verdoux makes several attempts to murder Annabella Bonheur (Martha Raye), who believes Verdoux to be Bonheur, a sea captain who is frequently away, including by strangulation while boating, and by poisoned wine, but she is impervious, repeatedly escaping death without even realizing while, at the same time, putting Verdoux himself in danger or near death.
-Meanwhile, Grosnay eventually softens and relents from the continual flowers from Verdoux and invites him to her residence.
-He convinces her to marry him, and Grosnay's friends hold a large public wedding to Verdoux's disapproval.
-Unexpectedly, Bonheur shows up to the wedding.
+Verdoux makes several attempts to murder Annabella Bonheur, who believes Verdoux to be Bonheur, a sea captain who is frequently away, but she repeatedly escapes death while, at the same time, putting Verdoux himself in danger.
+Meanwhile, Grosnay relents from the continual flowers from Verdoux and invites Verdoux to her residence.
+He convinces her to marry him, and Grosnay's friends hold a large public wedding.
+Unexpectedly, Annabella Bonheur shows up to the wedding.
 Panicking, Verdoux fakes a cramp to avoid being seen and eventually deserts the wedding.

-In the years leading up to Second World War, European markets collapse, with the subsequent bank failures causing Verdoux to go bankrupt.
+In the years leading up to the Second World War, European markets collapse, with the subsequent bank failures causing Verdoux to go bankrupt.
 The economic crisis leads to rise of fascism across Europe.
-A few years later, in 1937, with the Spanish Civil War underway, The Girl, now well-dressed and chic, once again finds Verdoux on a street corner in Paris.
-She invites him to an elegant dinner at a high-end restaurant as a gesture of gratitude for his actions earlier.
+A few years later, in 1937, with the Spanish Civil War underway, the girl, now well-dressed and chic, once again finds Verdoux on a street corner in Paris.
+She invites him to an elegant dinner at a high-end restaurant as a gesture of gratitude for his earlier kindness.
 The girl has married a wealthy munitions executive she does not love to be well-off.
 Verdoux reveals that he has lost his family.
 At the restaurant, members of the Couvais family recognize Verdoux and attempt a pursuit.
-Verdoux delays them long enough to bid the unnamed girl farewell before letting himself be captured by the investigators.
+Verdoux delays them long enough to bid the girl farewell before surrendering to his pursuers.

-Verdoux is exposed and convicted of murder.
-When he is sentenced in the courtroom, rather than expressing remorse he takes the opportunity to say that the world encourages mass killers, and that compared to the makers of modern weapons he is but an amateur.
-Later, before being led from his cell to the guillotine, a journalist asks him for a story with a moral, but he answers evasively, dismissing his killing of a few, for which he has been condemned, as not worse than the killing of many in war, for which others are honored, "Wars, conflict - it's all business.
-One murder makes a villain; millions, a hero.
-Numbers sanctify, my good fellow!"
-His last visitor before being taken to be executed is a priest (Fritz Leiber).
-When guards come to take him to the guillotine he is offered a cigarette, which he refuses, and a glass of rum, which he also refuses before changing his mind.
-He says "I've never tasted rum", downs the glass, and the priest begins reciting a prayer in Latin as the guards lead him away and the film ends.
+Verdoux is convicted of murder.
+When he is sentenced in the courtroom, rather than expressing remorse he takes the opportunity to say that the world encourages mass murder, and that compared to the makers of modern weapons he is but an amateur.
+As Verdoux waits to be taken to the guillotine, a journalist interviews him.
+Verdoux remarks that leaders who wage wars that kill millions are lauded as heroes, while he, who killed "only a few" people is considered a villain.
+When guards come to take him to the guillotine he is offered a cigarette, which he refuses, and also a glass of rum, which he accepts.
+The priest begins reciting a prayer in Latin as the guards lead him away.